Undergraduate Catalog

 For further information, contact the Office of Admissions at admissions@lclark.edu.

-Admitted students may choose to defer their enrollment at Lewis & Clark for up to one year.
+Admitted students may choose to take a gap year and defer their enrollment at Lewis & Clark for one year.
 A nonrefundable deposit is required from all students who intend to enroll at the college at the time of accepting the offer of admission.
-A second nonrefundable confirmation deposit is required during the deferral period.
+A second nonrefundable confirmation deposit is required during the gap year period.
 Both deposits are applied to the student’s account.
 Deposit deadlines are available at the Office of Admissions.

-During the deferral period, a student may not attend another institution on a full-time basis.
+During the gap year period, a student may not attend another institution on a full-time basis.
 Full-time status is considered to be enrollment in 12 or more credits per term.
 Students interested in taking a gap year should contact the Office of Admissions for more information.

 Campus Housing Requirement